-Inca Trail – Machu Picchu – Price and Alternative Inca Trail Routes
+Inca Trail 2020 – Machu Picchu – Price, Permits and Alternative Inca Trail

-Reaching the city of Machu Picchu via the Inca Trail
+Reaching Machu Picchu via the Inca Trail in 2020

 The Inca trail is one of the oldest pilgrimages in the world and one of the 10 most beautiful walks in the world.
 To date, scientists do not agree on the role of Machu Picchu, some say it was a fortress in defence of the Inca Empire where other scientists assume that it was a retreat for the kings.
 What we do know for sure is that the Inca Trail leads to the city of Machu Picchu which was built around 1440.